 Always refuel straight after your run

 While most runners focus on carb-loading with pasta before a race, many neglect their nutrition afterwards, which can lead to a longer recovery time.
 Part of the problem is that a hard run or interval session can diminish your appetite, reducing the motivation to eat immediately after you finish.
 However, you should replace at least some of the fuel you have used as soon as you can.
+You don’t have to settle in for a feast after a run; even a simple snack or some supplements like Creatine (browse around these guys) added to a beverage can help your body recover and become stronger after the run.

 “Studies suggest that muscles absorb nutrients most efficiently within 45 minutes of a workout,” says John Brewer, a professor of applied sport science at St Mary’s University, Twickenham.
 “After a long-distance run or a particular hard training session you need to think about replenishing energy stores healthily in the following 24 hours.”
 Eating a range of lean protein foods, such as meat, fish, yoghurt and nuts, is vital for speeding up muscle repair.